thugmba/CG/Word.md

 - A regular Word file (.docx)
 - A PDF file (.pdf)

-Each scenario must submit PDF files to iLearn for grading.
+When submitting to iLearn for grading., submit PDF files only.

----

 ## Part 1 — Text Formatting